2018 Ford Expedition video preview

-Big SUVs are still here--in fact, they never really went away.
+Big SUVs are still here—in fact, they never really went away.
 The Ford Expedition has been a strong seller since it was new in the 1990s, but it's aged while other big SUVs have been redesigned.

 It's time for change.
 Big change.